psilons/system-setup-notes/8_software/programming_good_tools.md

 ## Database GUI clients
 [DBeaver Community](https://dbeaver.io/) is a free and good tool.

+[Sequel pro](https://www.sequelpro.com/) is free on Mac.

 [This review](https://codingsight.com/10-best-mysql-gui-tools/)
-has other tools (not restricted to MySQL), such as Aqua Data Studio and Navicat
+has other tools (not restricted to MySQL), such as Aqua Data Studio and Navicat.

 ## Linux Tools
 There are several Linux tools: